 Work experience

-Experience of research methods, from modules on your degree or Masters course for example, is important.
+Gaining experience in research methods, for example, from modules on your degree or Masters course, is important.

-Although the larger research agencies are likely to have graduate traineeships, small businesses specialising in social research may not have formal schemes, but nonetheless may be able to provide a good grounding in social research methods.
-Use your networking skills at social research or training events to find out about possible openings.
+Larger research agencies typically advertise internships, placements and graduate traineeships.
+Small businesses specialising in social research may not have formal schemes but can still provide a good grounding in social research methods.
+Use your networking skills at social research or training events to find out about possible openings or make a speculative approach to organisations of interest.

 Find out more about the different kinds of work experience and internships that are available.